rezozero/tree-walker/README.md

 ## Stoppable definition

-You may to prevent walker to continue after a given item definition.
+You may want to prevent Walker to continue after a given item definition.
 For example to prevent infinite loops.
-You can make your *definition* class to implement `StoppableDefinition` interface.
+You can write your *definition* class implementing `StoppableDefinition` interface.

 ```php
 final class DummyChildrenDefinition